miércoles, 31 de mayo de 1989

 (Pintura del artista ruso Vladimir Volegov)

-in the light of your wet pupils
+in the light of your moist eyes—

-like a full moon is overcast
+like a full moon overflowing,

 transparent in a majestic lake.